Solo curated photographic exhibition ‘I, there, here’

 Serenity series © Soyoun Kim

-Serenity series is the photographs taken in my hometown in Korea.
+Serenity series is photographs taken in my hometown in Korea.
 This disaster of a fire from an unknown cause erases the marks and memories of the space but creates a serene atmosphere.
-The newly built building is expected to start a new story within this place.
+The newly built building expects to start a new story within this place.

-Dreamfield I depicts my first encounter with Australia as an expatriate, overlapping my body language and the Australia landscape.
-The blending and shifted colour with crossing processing technique expresses emotional colour rather than real colour of the landscape.
+Dreamfield I depicts my first encounter with Australia as an expatriate, overlapping my body language and the Australian landscape.
+The blending and shifted colour with the crossing processing technique express emotional colour rather than the real colour of the landscape.

-Easter Picnic, Hope is the artist’s journey for hope which based on my own experience of an injury.
-Referencing on Edouard Manet’s painting The luncheon on the grass (Dejeuner sur l’Herbe 1862), I insert myself who was injured into the photography and another of myself who was recovered one year later.
-These two wrapped faces symbolise the unforseen and unexpected future.
-The Easter represents the time of hope after overcoming the obstacle and hardship in the artist’s journey.
+Easter Picnic, Hope is the artist’s journey for hope based on my experience of an injury.
+Referencing Edouard Manet’s painting The luncheon on the grass (Dejeuner sur l’Herbe 1862), I portray injured myself and another myself recovered a year later.
+These two wrapped faces symbolise the unforeseen and unexpected future.
+Easter represents the time of hope after overcoming obstacles and hardships in the artist’s journey.

 I there here by Soyoun Kim